i-MSCP/imscp/contrib/Listeners/README.md

 Listener file that allows to change the domain redirect type in customers's vhost files from 302 to 301.

-## GitLab listeners

-###10_gitlab.pl

-Listener file that allows to start/stop GitLab when updating i-MSCP.

 ## Named listeners

 ### 10_bind9_localnets.pl